 8, State Database

 2. Cryptogen & Configtxgen:

 Fabric provides a tool called cryptogen to generate the required cryptographic materials, these are x509 certificates and signing keys, for the whole network entities.
 Cryptogen uses a file, usually named crypto-config.yaml to generate a set of certificates and keys for the organizations, peers, orderers and users.
 The crypto-config.yaml also contains the basic topology of the network.
-In fabric, any information should be signed by private key and verified by corresponding public key.
+In fabric, any information should be signed by the private key and verified by the corresponding public key.

 1) Genesis block, is the first block or block zero in any blockchain-based system, It is the prototype of all other blocks in the blockchain network.
 Based on this which additional blocks are added to form a chain of blocks, hence we call them blockchain.
 In theory, there is no real need for a Genesis Block.
 However, it is necessary to have a starting point that everyone can trust.

 Without Genesis Block, it would be really difficult for the participant to trust a blockchain and to know how and when it started.

 Technically it means that the Genesis Block has its “previous hash” value set to 0.
 Which means that no data was processed before the Genesis Block.
 All other blocks will have sequential numbers starting by 1, and will have a “previous hash” set to the hash of the previous block.